 You may think that quesadillas, which by definition have lots of cheese, are impossible to make vegan.
 However, this recipe combines all your favorite quesadilla flavors with a dairy-free cheese alternative.

 You can buy vegan cheese at the store or make your own vegan nacho cheese spread with soaked cashews, nutritional yeast, tapioca starch, and miso paste.
 Sauté black beans, onion, garlic, corn, and black beans.
 Season with chili powder, cumin, and salt.

 For a unique twist, this Thai chicken quesadilla adds a twist to the traditional dish without messing with the iconic combination of chicken and cheese.
-A Thai-inspired sauce of rice vinegar, coconut milk, garlic, peanut butter, and ginger coats the tortillas with tangy, spicy flavor.
+A Thai-inspired sauce of rice vinegar, coconut milk, garlic, peanut butter, and ginger coats the tortillas with a tangy, spicy flavor.

 Besides chicken breast, you will need peanuts, cilantro, onion, carrots, and Napa cabbage.
 Cook the vegetables and chicken.
 Then, shred pepper jack cheese, place on a tortilla, and top with the chicken filling and Thai sauce.
 Put a second tortilla on top and cook until crispy.

 Forget everything you’ve learned about seafood and cheese—sweet shrimp and savory cheese were made to go together in this quesadilla.
 This fresh, vibrant take on a classic is a great way to get reluctant eaters to try some seafood.

 To make these grilled shrimp quesadillas, combine a mild shredded cheese such as Monterey Jack with precooked shrimp tossed in Caribbean seasoning.
 Top with pineapple, red onion, and cilantro for a burst of freshness.
 Finally, top with a second tortilla and cook on a grill until crispy.

 Cheesy Ground Beef

 Want to create the ultimate comfort meal?
 These cheesy ground beef quesadillas serve up cheeseburger flavors in tortilla form.
-The method and ingredients are simple: all you need is ground beef, grated cheese, tortillas, and seasonings.
+The method and ingredients are simple: All you need is ground beef, grated cheese, tortillas, and seasonings.

-First, cook the ground beef until fully cooked through.
-Be sure to season and add tomato sauce or broth so it doesn’t stick to the pan.
+First, brown the ground beef until fully cooked through.
+Be sure to season and add tomato sauce or broth to avoid sticking to the pan.
 Then, add to a tortilla and top with shredded cheese.
 Fold the tortilla into a semicircle and cook on both sides until the cheese is melted and the tortilla is crispy.

 Crispy Cheese & Mushroom